Frequently Asked Questions

 Is there a maximum amount of how much assistance is allowed?

-No, there is generally no cap on dollar amount of rent or utility assistance.
+No, there is generally no cap on dollar amount of rent assistance.
 However, there is a limit on the total number of months of assistance that can be received.
 The program can provide twelve months of assistance, starting from March 13, 2020 – present, with possibility to pay future rent for 3 months.

 Additional limits may be imposed depending on availability of resources.